 Hotel De Rome

 If you’ve got money to blow and are looking to add a little boujee to your bucket list, book a stay at the Hotel De Rome.
-Located in Bebelplatz, the 5-star hotel was once headquarters of the 19th century Dresden Bank and the ultimate wealth and prestige once found here are still ever so present.
+Located in Bebelplatz, the 5-star hotel was once the headquarters of the 19th century Dresden Bank and the ultimate wealth and prestige once found here are still ever so present.

 Tip: Whatever you do, don't skip out on Hotel de Rome's amazing breakfast buffet.
 The only word to describe it is magnificent.